 (d) Papers in Cyrillic: Give the official title in English, German, or French if available (e.g. from summaries).
 If no official English, German, or French version is available, translate the titles of books and articles into English; abbreviate and transliterate journal names into Roman script; transliterate the publication data; add: (in Russian).

-The following table (BGN/PCGN system) should be used for transliteration: transliteration table in PDF format
+The following table (modified BGN/PCGN system) should be used for transliteration:

 The author will receive a set of proofs for correcting printer’s errors.
 No changes may be made and no new material inserted in the text at the time of proofreading.